 Have you ever wanted to visit one of those incredibly festive towns from every Hallmark Christmas movie?
-Leavenworth, Washington, a tiny Bavarian-themed town nestled in the Cascade mountains that’s bursting with Christmas cheer, may just be the town for you.
+Leavenworth, Washington, a tiny Bavarian-themed town nestled in the Cascade mountains that’s bursting with Christmas cheer, should be at the top of your list.
 Here’s everything you need to know to have the most magical Christmas in Leavenworth this holiday season.

 This post may contain affiliate links.
 If you make a purchase through them, we may receive a small commission, for which we are extremely grateful, at no extra cost to you.